Wills, Trusts & Probate

 Probate Court

 Probate Court is the judicial body that oversees matters related to wills, trusts, and estates.
-Trust contests are often resolved through hearings in this court, which applies California law to determine the trust’s validity.
+Trust contests are often resolved through proceedings in probate court, which applies California law to determine the validity of estate planning documents.
+The court evaluates evidence, rules on standing and procedural issues, and issues decisions about whether trust provisions should be upheld, modified, or invalidated.
+Probate proceedings follow specific timelines and filing requirements that parties must observe to preserve their rights.

 Minor Disagreements Among Beneficiaries